-What’s the Context Here?
-After the 2008-09 global financial crisis, the Basel Committee on Banking Supervision, the global standard setting body for bank regulation, agreed on a complete overhaul of bank capital standards.
-Those overhauled standards, known as “Basel III,” largely have been implemented worldwide, including in the U.S. and Europe.
-Generally speaking, these standards …Read More
+After the 2008-09 global financial crisis, the Basel Committee on Banking Supervision, the global standard setting body for bank regulation, agreed on a complete overhaul of bank capital standards, known as “Basel III.”
+Jurisdictions throughout the world, including the United States and Europe, have largely implemented those standards.
+Generally speaking, Basel III defines minimum bank …Read More

 BITS is the technology policy division of the Bank Policy Institute.
 BITS provides an executive level forum to discuss and promote current and emerging technology, foster innovation, reduce fraud and improve cybersecurity and risk management practices for the nation’s financial sector.